i486/VxKex/.github/ISSUE_TEMPLATE/-x--app-doesn-t-work-with-vxkex-.md

 ---
-name: X" app doesn't work with VxKex!
+name: '"X" app doesn''t work with VxKex!'
 about: Use this template when an app is not functioning correctly with VxKex enabled.
-title: "[Bug Report] SomeProgram v1.xx fails on Windows 7"
+title: "[Bug Report] *InsertProgramName v1.x* fails on Windows 7"
 labels: bug
 assignees: ''